Checkmarx/kics/docs/configuration-file.md

 #### Configuration as Code

-1. Create a file named `kics.config` and place it in the working directory of your project repository, most of the time will be the root directory.
+1. Create a file named `kics.config`, if you are using path flag (-p/--path) and this path contains a single directory, KICS will try to find a `kics.config` file in that directory, if multiple directories are provided, KICS will ask for an explicit configuration file flag (--config).
+If path flag is not provided, KICS will try to find a `kics.config` file in the working directory.
 2. Add the necessary configurations as shown in the templates section in any of the supported formats.
 3. Invoke KICS without arguments (KICS will search for the specific file in the working directory)